Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 Arc Browser in practice – who is it for?

-Arc is especially well suited for:
+On the other hand, Arc is especially well suited for:

-• Students juggling many sources
+• Students juggling lots of sources

 • Web developers and designers